"Hey! It's the character page for the Paper Mario

 - Wrestler in All of Us: Justified since Grubba is a retired fighter.

 A giant, yellow bird and champion of the Glitz Pit, a fighting arena.
 He's loud, brash, obnoxious, and thinks he's the best fighter around.
 He uses some dirty tricks during fights, but insists that he'll fight clean once Mario finds the Crystal Star.

 "Hear my voice, spirits!
 Take their ship and show them the meaning of fear!"

 An old pirate that has long since died.
 All that remains of Cortez is a giant, floating skull wearing a pirate hat, although he can possess a pile of bones to get some form of a body again.
 Upon defeat, Cortez befriends the heroes and provides travel to a deserted island.

-Your Soul Is Mine: His surprise healing method if you don't finish him off quickly enough.
+- Your Soul Is Mine: His surprise healing method in the third phase.
 Poor audience.